The Optimal Use of Astrology Software

 7. Limitations in software design:

 A. Missed Events.
-A longstanding problem is the fact that if you rely on your astrology software to search for outer planet transits and you limit the search to only a couple of months, virtually every program on the market will omit very major events.
+A longstanding problem that existed in earlier versions of many astrology programs -- and still exists in one current program -- is that if you rely on your astrology software to search for outer planet transits and you limit the search to only a couple of months, they left out very major events.

-(Note: Kepler's Time Line does not have this problem, and its hit listings can be configured to avoid this too by going to Dates and Times to Print, and changing "the number of months before and after printout to find: aspects in orb" to two months.)
+Note: The Time Line graphical transit display in Kepler and Sirius does not have this problem, and it is possible to configure their hit listings to avoid this too by going to Dates and Times to Print, and changing "the number of months before and after printout to find: aspects in orb" to two months.

-Important Addendum: Solar Fire Gold and TimePassages do not have this problem.
+Important Addendum: Solar Fire Gold, Regulus Platinum, Janus, Zet Geo, and TimePassages do not have this problem.
 They find events that have already entered orb but have not reached an exact hit.
+(Previous versions of Solar Fire did have this problem, as does the current version of Win*Star Pro in its transit graph, but not in its hit listings.)

-The problem is that Uranus, Neptune, and Pluto slow down and change direction twice a year, and near each station, they may approach an exact aspect for several months.
+The problem is the result of the fact that Uranus, Neptune, and Pluto slow down and change direction twice a year, and near each station, they may approach an exact aspect for several months.
 If the beginning date of the transit search happens to be after the transiting planet has entered a one degree orb, and for the duration of the search the transiting planet never exactly aspects the natal planet, then the software will not list the event at all!

 Here's an example:

-Bill Clinton was in a period of Neptune opposed Saturn during September and October of 1999, but almost every astrology program completely omitted this transit if you select the period from September 1, 1999 thru November 15, 1999 for your search period, because at the starting date the transit has passed the entering orb, but doesn't reach the exact hit until November 27, 1999.
+Bill Clinton was in a period of Neptune opposed Saturn during September and October of 1999, but almost every astrology program completely omitted this transit if the search period was from September 1, 1999 thru November 15, 1999 because at the starting date the transit has passed the entering orb, and it didn't reach the exact hit until November 27, 1999.

-This very serious deficiency in virtually all software can only be compensated for by setting your software to look for periods of at least three months at a time if you are using a one degree approaching orb.
+This very serious deficiency in most astrology programs and can only be compensated for by setting your software to look for periods of at least three months at a time if you are using a one degree approaching orb.
 If you are an astrologer who uses much wider transit orbs, like 6 degrees, your software becomes won't find many major transits unless you do scans of two years or more.

 B. Stations within Orb.
-Only the IO Edition software for the Macintosh inserts planetary stations within orb into their transit graphs or listings.
-Others may list planetary stations, but not in relationship to specific transits.
+Most astrology programs can list planetary stations, but not in relationship to specific transits.
 Since, often, the most powerful transits are ones where the transiting planet approaches a natal point and then stands still nearby before reaching an exact hit, this omission is significant.
 Always look to see if there are stations within orb of major transits, because your software will not show them.
-(Note: starting with Kepler 7.0, their Time Line graph shows a color change, from green to red or vice versa, when the transiting planet stations.)
+(Note: starting with Kepler 7.0, their Time Line graph shows a color change, from green to red or vice versa, when the transiting planet stations, and Regulus Platinum does show planetary stations in their transit graphs.)

 C. Inaccurate Interpretations.
 I just wrote (2008) an article called The strengths and weaknesses of astrological interpretation software exploring in depth the strengths and weaknesses of report writers, i.e. programs that generate interpretive reports.
 This replaces my previous short section on the weaknesses of interpretive software.
 You can read the article by clicking here.